Kaybhee/Harry-potter-visualization-/README.md

 # HARRY POTTER AS A STAR CHARACTER NAME!
 ---
-Hi, Harry Potter!<br>
+> Hi, Harry Potter!<br>
-After copying the CSV files to a database in PGSQL through the psql shell, I will be reading into the file to obtain necessary information about harry potter:<br>
+> After copying the CSV files to a database in PGSQL through the psql shell, I will be reading into the file to obtain necessary information about harry potter:<br><br>
-Yeah there was the potential of Harry Potter joining the house Slytherin because of some perceived propensities to darkness, but I did know he ended up in house Gryffindor but I had no idea of his wand(wood) or wand(core) let's have a SQL query to have more information;
+> Yeah there was the potential of Harry Potter joining the house Slytherin because of some perceived propensities to darkness, but I did know he ended up in house Gryffindor but I had no idea of his wand(wood) or wand(core) let's have a SQL query to have more information;<br>